Become a Social Innovation Fellow

 The goal of this program is for teams to explore and scope a challenge and design a creative solution.
 Program deliverables will primarily be report-outs at the Innovation Labs.
 In addition, at the end of each semester teams will be expected to create and present their exploration process and findings/activities to a larger stakeholder community.

 Report-outs are based on what you, both individually and as a team, have learned as well as progress toward your project goals.
-Your Venture Partner is here to serve as a “living laboratory” — an enterprise or ecosystem that offers you a real-world connection.
-A Venture Partner may express a desire for your team to work on a specific set of deliverables, however, it is up to your team to determine project direction, outputs and outcomes with guidance from the support network.
+Our Community Anchors is serve as “living laboratories” for our Fellows teams — an enterprise or ecosystem that offers a real-world connection.
+A specific set of deliverables can be suggested, however, each team determines their project direction, outputs and outcomes with guidance from the support network.